Potassium (K⁺) Test: Meaning, Functions, Causes, Symptoms, Normal Range & Complete Guide

 Regulates Heartbeat and Muscle Contraction

-Potassium is critical for normal heart function.
-It helps generate electrical impulses that coordinate the rhythm of the heartbeat.
-Both high and low potassium levels can disrupt this rhythm and cause life-threatening arrhythmias.
+Potassium is critical for maintaining a regular heart rhythm.
+It helps control the electrical signals that coordinate each heartbeat.
+Both low and high potassium levels can interfere with this process and lead to rhythm disturbances.

 Supports Nerve Transmission